tanega/greenstand-demo-map/README.md

 Add your .env config file:

 - `cp .env.example .env.local`
-- Set your variables as needed, particularly your Mapbox token (support for `maplibre-gl` coming soon)
+- Set your variables as needed, particularly your Mapbox token if you'd rather use `mapbox-gl` instead of `maplibre-gl`

 Install project dependencies: